-The Internal Audit Manager reports administratively to the Head of Governance, Strategy and Performance Corporate Director (Corporate Services), who is a member of the Council's extended Corporate Management Team.
-This reporting line strengthens audit independence with, in the main, audit assignments being carried out on services and systems managed by other Heads of Service.
+The Internal Audit Manager reports administratively to the Corporate Director (Corporate Services), who is a member of the Council's Corporate Management Team.
+This reporting line strengthens audit independence with, in the main, audit assignments being carried out on services and systems managed by Heads of Service.